akvus/akvus/README.md

 - 🔭 I’m currently working on mobile apps with Flutter, Andriod and iOS, also my Youtube coding channel and a couple of personal projects

-I occasionally contribute to open source projects, but majorly I spend my extra time on developing own projects and realizing own ideas.
+- 🌱 I occasionally contribute to open source projects, but majorly I spend my extra time on developing own projects and realizing own ideas.
-I sometimes speak at meetups and conferences, but only if I know I have something interesting to say.
+- 👯I sometimes speak at meetups and conferences, but only if I know I have something interesting to say.
-I am a content creator, mostly in form of videos, but time to time I open yet another blog... then I kill it... ;)
+- ⚡I am a content creator, mostly in form of videos, but time to time I open yet another blog... then I kill it... ;)

 ## I code you to death YT Channel